Predjo/blockchain-ts-2.0/README.md

 Run `npm run tsc:watch` to start TypeScript compiler and run `npm run watch` to start node in watch mode.

 # Description
-This is a simple blockchain created to showcase some basic Blokchain concepts.
+This is a simple Blockchain created to showcase some basic Blokchain concepts.
 It runs as an express server with REST interface.
 Network is created by creating multiple servers and providing them the list of neighboring nodes via the `--nodes` console parameter.

 ### Hashing